-The Section holds its two-day Annual Conference each spring, featuring the hottest topics and leading construction law professionals.
-The Section's Basic Course in Texas Construction Law is held in the autumn for those new to the field, or who may just want a refresher on the basics of construction law.
+The Section sponsors a two-day Annual Construction Law Conference with over 750 attendees each spring, and featuring the hottest topics and leading construction law professionals in the field.
+The Section-sponsored Basic Course in Texas Construction Law is held in the autumn for those new to the field, or who may just want a refresher on the basics of construction law.

 If you're not currently a Section member, visit our Join the Section page to learn about the benefits and opportunities of membership.